Hostinger vs SiteGround 2026: Which Web Host Actually Delivers?

 Pricing & Value

-Both hosts advertise ~$2.99/mo introductory pricing.
-The renewal prices, though?
-Radically different.
-Hostinger renews at $7.99–$11.99/mo for shared hosting.
-SiteGround jumps to $17.99–$44.99/mo on renewal.
-That is not a small difference.
-Over two or three years, you could easily be paying 3–4x more with SiteGround on equivalent shared plans.
-Run the numbers before you commit.
+Both advertise ~$2.99/mo introductory pricing.
+But renewal prices?
+Totally different story.
+Hostinger renews at $7.99–$11.99/mo.
+SiteGround jumps to $17.99–$44.99/mo.
+That's not small.
+Over a few years, you could easily be paying 3–4x more with SiteGround on equivalent plans.
+Do the math before you commit.

 Customer Support

-Winner: SiteGround for support quality and depth.
-Not even particularly close.
+Winner: SiteGround for support depth and responsiveness.

 Mobile App